 Anyone intending to apply for a K-1 or K-2 visa should be aware of the complex requirements and filing guidelines involved.
 Keep in mind that the K-1 and K-2 application process is best managed by an experienced immigration lawyer.
 The immigration attorneys at KPPB Law are able to provide complete assistance in filing for a K-1, K-2 or K-3 visa.
 Our competent fiancé and K visa lawyers will ensure your application process goes as smoothly and trouble-free as possible.
 In addition to helping you avoid potential administrative errors.

-Our firm is committed to your success and we offer free initial consultations so that you can discuss your needs and understand your options before making a decision.
-Call our office or contact us online to set up a free phone or in-person consultation
+Our firm is committed to your success and we offer consultations so that you can discuss your needs and understand your options before making a decision.
+Call our office or contact us online to set up a phone or in-person consultation